 - Instead, a permanent member can choose to abstain from voting to show dislike for a draft resolution, without actually vetoing it.

 - At the time of the formation of the UN, the major powers were hesitant to join, due to a fear of a hostile majority in the Council.
 Since the international community considered that without them the UN was doomed to fail in its mission, a compromise was accepted in the form of a veto power for the permanent five members.

 The United Nations Security Council plays an extraordinary role in international relations.
-It is the only body in the United Nations that can decide on the use of violent means.
+It is the only body of the United Nations that can authorize the use of force.
 It is tasked to do so when it is necessary to maintain international peace and security.
-To do this, a resolution must pass in a session with the Seurity Council’s fifteen members.
+To do this, a resolution must pass in a session with the Security Council’s fifteen members.
 Five of those members play a particular role in the Council.
 They are the Permanent Five – or P5 for short.
 Unlike the rest of the Council, their membership does not change hands every two years and they have been part of the Council since its inception.